chris-blues/Nasa2FGearthview/README.md

 WARNING!

 This script uses a *lot* disk space!
-Make sure you have at least 70GB!
+Make sure you have at least 90GB available!

 Also, this script will run for a *very long* time!
 It might be best to let it run over night - your computer might become unresponsive from time to time, due to the heavy CPU and memory load, which tends to